AimbotCEO/Tkinter-App-/README.md

 and have fun

 this is my first project so if you have any probloms with the app please comment me on my github account and i'm going to help you out as much as i can

-AimbotCEO®
+IX Coding®